If you want to apply to Cornell, the deadline for Fall 2023 admissions is January 2 and the fee for the application is $80.

 |Rigor of Secondary School Record||Very Important|

-To apply, all applicants to Cornell must submit the following items.
-Double check with Cornell's admissions department to confirm all application materials and requirements.
+To apply to Cornell, all applicants must submit the following items.
+Make sure to check in with Cornell's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|